billyz313/SERVIR-Github-Demo/README.md

 How to open a Pull Request
 How to merge your Pull Request

-Please view the attached powerpoint(SERVIR_git.pptx) and follow along
+Please view the attached powerpoint(<a href="https://github.com/billyz313/SERVIR-Github-Demo/blob/master/SERVIR_github.pptx">SERVIR_git.pptx</a>) and follow along